BOARD OF DIRECTORS

-Amber joined Junior League in 2015.
+Amber joined the Junior League of Billings in 2015 to spend some time out of her house.
 She is a wife to Steve and mother to three children, Kyle, Abby, and Sophia.
 Amber was raised on a ranch in Garfield County in Eastern Montana.
-She attended college at MSU-Billings and graduated in 2003 with a BS in Elementary Education and a Minor in Mathematics.
-Amber loves to teach and to learn!
-She has taught religious education at St. Thomas the Apostle Catholic Church for 10+ years.
-Amber serves on the St. Vincent Healthcare NICU Family and Staff Advisory Council and is a NICU SPROUTS Cuddler.
-Amber is also an active member of the Poly Drive Elementary PTA, volunteers in her children’s classrooms and the school library, and she is also a substitute teacher and an instructional paraprofessional.
-Amber loves to craft, crochet, knit, and read.
-Amber joined the Junior League of Billings to learn new skills, become an even stronger woman, and to use what skills she has to help our community.
-She has been on Membership Council for two years, was on the first Communications Council, and is now chairing the Communications Council for the second year.
+Her cowgirl roots and work ethic prove time and again that she is willing to do what it takes to get the job done.
+Amber graduated from MSU- Billings in 2003 with a BS in Elementary Education and a Minor in Mathematics.
+Amber loves to teach and is constantly challenging herself to learn new things.
+She taught religious education at St. Thomas the Apostle Catholic Church for 10+ years and serves on the St. Vincent Healthcare NICU Family and Staff Advisory Council.
+One of her proudest achievements was being a NICU SPROUTS Cuddler, cuddling premature infants who didn’t have a parent available to hold them.
+Amber has been an active member of the Poly Drive Elementary PTA for ten years and enjoys volunteering in the school.
+She is also a substitute teacher and an instructional paraprofessional at Poly Drive Elementary.
+Teaching virtually during a pandemic is a newly developed skill that Amber is able to add to her growing resume.
+Amber loves to craft, crochet, knit, rock hound, and read in her spare time.
+While she initially joined the Junior League of Billings to spend time outside her home, she remains a member to learn new skills, become an even stronger woman, and to use those skills to help our community.
+Amber has served on the Membership Council for two years, was on the first Communications Council, and most recently lead the Communications Council for two years.
+Amber will serve as Executive Secretary this year.